What Checks are Carried Out by Bridging Loan Companies?

 Do all lenders underwrite applications in the same way?

-No, each lender has their own method of underwriting applications and will consider things in different ways.
 This means that even if you have had an application rejected by one lender, another may be happy to lend.

-In addition to deciding whether they will lend, each lender will weigh risks differently, apply different bridging loan rates and a different legal process.
+In addition to deciding whether they will lend, each lender will weigh risks differently, apply different bridging loan rates and use a different legal process.